rob-myers/rob-myers.github.io/docs/plan.md

    - `cd`, `cd -`, `cd .`, `cd ..`.
    - `pwd`
    - Affects `ls`, `get`, `rm` and `set`
-   - Need `ls -a` to see top-level `PWD` and `OLDPWD`
+   - Need `ls -a` to see top-level caps vars e.g. `PWD` and `OLDPWD`

-- Can create lines
-   > Need to outset line by computing intersection points
 - Can paint polygons using CLI
    > We'll use them to create triggers

-- Maybe keep the walls high and use 1/2/3
+- ✅ Can add light at cursor via CLI
+- ✅ Add `stage.opts.ambientLight`
 - ✅ Add builtins `true` and `false`
 - ✅ Implement `IfClause` in shell
 - ✅ Can `spawn()` inside `run` command